-- Incentive awards are subject to relevant KPIs and robust performance targets; - The award opportunity is clearly defined; - Performance periods are of appropriate duration (e.g. no less than 3 years for a long-term incentive award); - For primary KPIs, no vesting under relative performance metrics is allowed for performance inferior to that of the selected peer group; and - The vesting scale is designed to encourage higher levels of performance.
+- Incentive awards are subject to relevant KPIs and robust performance targets; - The award opportunity is clearly defined: - Performance periods are of appropriate duration (eg, no less than three years for a long-term incentive award); - For primary KPIs, vesting under relative performance metrics is linked to robust performance against that of the selected peer group; and - The vesting scale is designed to encourage higher levels of performance.

-We are generally willing to accept small-scale share awards that are not conditional on performance (e.g. restricted shares or time-vested shares) up to a limit of 100% salary.
-Any larger share-based awards should be subject to robust performance targets as stated above, although we acknowledge that there may be exceptional circumstances (e.g. turnaround/recovery situations) where a larger restricted share award will be appropriate.
+We are generally willing to accept small-scale share awards that are not conditional on performance (eg, restricted shares or time-vested shares) up to a limit of 100% salary.
+Any larger share-based awards should be subject to robust performance targets as stated above, although we acknowledge that there may be exceptional circumstances (eg, turnaround/recovery situations) where a larger restricted share award will be appropriate.
+In the United States we would accept restricted or time-vested shares up to 50% of share-based pay.